|

 Slow Contraction

-Heat leaks from layer to layer, within the cloud, and escapes
+Heat leaks from layer to layer within the cloud and escapes at "surface"

 This should cool off the cloud, which should reduce the pressure